CCN-Support/CCN_Wiki/docs/source/mri.rst

 Setup
 ^^^^^

-1. The three response devices are located in a drawer inside the scanner room labeled "Button Boxes"
+1. The three response devices are located in a drawer inside the scanner room labeled "Button Boxes".
-2. Take one of the devices and remove the small rubber cap located on the connector
+2. Select one of the devices and remove the small rubber cap located on the connector.
-3. Remove the top optical bundle from the wall, and remove the rubber cap from the bundle connector
+3. Remove the top optical bundle from the wall, and remove the rubber cap from the bundle connector.

-  - Carefully put the two caps somewhere they won't get lost.
-The ledge of the window between the scan suite and control room is a good option, because you will see them when you loop the optical cable back up at the end of the scan.
+  - Keep both caps in a safe, visible place, such as the window ledge, so they can be replaced after the scan.
-4. Gently find the correct orientation for the two connectors to interlock

-  - Once the correct orientation is found, connect the button box to the fiber bundle
+4. Gently find the correct orientation for the two connectors to interlock.
+Once aligned, push firmly to connect the button box to the fiber bundle.
-5. Back in the control room, follow the instruction sheet attached to the desk above the silver button box interface in order to select the correct device and settings
+5. Back in the control room, follow the instruction sheet attached to the desk above the silver button box interface in order to select the correct device and settings.

   - Steps 3 and 5 will be different for the trackball mouse.
 Choose HHSC-TRK2 and HID TRACK COMP for those steps, respectively.

 6. Once settings have been selected, please make sure your subject tests the buttons before continuing

 Troubleshooting